nishantkohli94/docker/day4/docker_assignment_day4.md

 2. Create a file named Dockerfile and write code as per the steps mentioned.

-a.
-Use alpine image.
+* Use alpine image.
-b.
-Add Author/Maintainer name in DockerFile
+* Add Author/Maintainer name in DockerFile
-c. run commands -> apk update & apk add nodejs
+* run commands -> apk update & apk add nodejs
-d. copy current directory to /app
+* copy current directory to /app
-e. change your working directory to /app
+* change your working directory to /app
-f. specify the default command to be run upon container creation as mentioned below.
+* specify the default command to be run upon container creation as mentioned below. node index.js
-	node index.js

 3. Build image from Dockerfile.